openedx/edx-documentation/en_us/edx_style_guide/source/images.rst

 Because the UI can change rapidly, use images sparingly.

+Add to images section.
+Need guidelines for created images such as flowcharts, diagrams.
+What standard tools should we/can we use?
+Ultimately would be good to have a library of styled graphics, shapes, etc. for consistency.

 *****************
 Guidelines
 *****************

-Guidelines for using screenshots in documentation (when is it necessary) Guidelines for making screen captures (sizes, resolution, how much of window to capture/exclude)
-Before you take a screen shot, narrow the window to avoid extra white space - usually narrow until page is no longer responsive (unless this will make screen shot too long)
+Guidelines for using screenshots in documentation (when is it necessary) Guidelines for making screen captures (sizes, resolution, how much of window to capture/exclude) Before you take a screen shot, narrow the window to avoid extra white space - usually narrow until page is no longer responsive (unless this will make screen shot too long)

+The following image has a lot of white space inside the component editor, which narrowing the window will correct.

 .. image:: Images/DiscussionComponentEditor.png
   :width: 450